 All students are required to submit each item of assessment according to the course assessment schedule.
-Where a task is not submitted by the due date students may access their respective year Illness/Misadventure application.
+Where an assessment task is not submitted by the due date (inclusive of all forms of assessment consistent with the assessment schedule eg: submitted works, practical performance or in class tasks, scheduled examinations) students may access their respective year Illness / Misadventure application.